MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 scenarios, credentials aren't stored.
 This method doesn't support the second hop for WinRM.

 > [!WARNING]
-> This method provides no control of where delegated credentials are used. it's less secure than
+> This method provides no control of where delegated credentials are used.
+It's less secure than
 > CredSSP.
 This method should only be used for testing scenarios.

 ## Just Enough Administration (JEA)